aimhubio/aimos/tests/README.md

 # Testing

 ## Goals
-Be able to test the correctness and performance of the
+Be able to test the correctness of the
  - `aim engine`
  - `aim sdk`
  - `aim ql`